MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 During this project I will aim to create a rebooted version of the classic game 'Space Invaders' that adds various new features such as multiplayer, powerups, and new enemies.

 ### 1.2 System Requirements
-In order to complete this project, I will need access to a number of specific softwares and systems.
+In order to complete this project, I will need access to the following:

 ##### Unity
 I will be using Unity to develop my game as it can easily be used to develop for the PC platform which I plan to develop the game for.
 I also have a lot of past experience with Unity having used it to develop past projects.